anniepeacock/DANSAR/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/anniepeacock/sar_notebooks/blob/devel/sar_notebooks/RGB/RGB_Stretch.ipynb)

-To view the Google Colab Notebooks, click the "Open in Colab" button above.
+To view the Google Colab Notebooks, click the "Open in Colab" button for each example.
+The button above links an RGB stretching notebook.
 No account is necessary to view the notebooks.
 However, logging into a Google Account is required to run the notebooks and make code changes.

+To view a jupyter notebook file on github as a Google Colab notebook, delete all characters of the web page URL through “github.com” and replace the deleted characters with the string “colab.research.google.com”.

 ## MyBinder Usage